 No funds awarded under this announcement shall be used to carry out any program of distributing sterile needles or syringes for the hypodermic injection of any illegal drug.

-Applicants may contract with other organizations under these cooperative agreements, however, applicants must perform a substantial portion of the activities (including program management and operations and delivery of prevention services) for which funds are requested.
+Applicants may contract with other organizations under these cooperative agreements, however, applicants must Start Printed Page 38707perform a substantial portion of the activities (including program management and operations and delivery of prevention services) for which funds are requested.

 The costs that are generally allowable in grants to domestic organizations are likewise allowable to foreign institutions and international organizations, with the following exceptions: